nitinkc/nitinkc.github.io/_posts/systems_design/2024-01-20-Transaction-Isolation-levels.md

 - If A rolls back, B has read data that was never committed, resulting in inconsistency.

 ##### Non-Repeatable Reads
+a transaction reads the same row twice but gets different data each time

 A non-repeatable read occurs when a transaction reads a value and, during the course of the transaction, **the same value is modified by another transaction** before the first transaction is completed.